cwchentw/CLangDoublyLinkedList/README.md

 ## System Requirements

-* Any modern GNU/Linux distro
+* A modern Unix-like system.
 * GCC
-* Valgrind
+* (Dev) Valgrind

+We tested this repo on a recent Ubuntu.

 ## Usage